jmix-framework/jmix/README.md

 ### Specific permission
 The user must have specific permission to work with GraphQL API.
-To make it available, have to set access for `graphql.enabled` resource in the user's resource role.
+To make it available, have to set access for `graphql.enabled` resource in the user's resource role, or assign `graphql-minimal` role to user.

 ## Jmix Security Development Mode
 OAuth header could be partially skipped in development mode.
 To switch on dev mode configure properties in app: